-In addition to the five sites collocated with the Energy contractor discussed above, Health independently monitors 46 sites, and monitors nine sites collocated with the Columbia Generating Station that are associated with the Hanford Site.
-Table 3.3.2 summarizes the data from these additional 55 sites.
+Including the six sites collocated with the Energy contractor discussed above; Health operates a total of 55 external radiation monitoring locations.
+Table 3.3.2 summarizes the data from these 55 sites.

 The table lists the analyte, the collection period, and the number of samples.
 The table also lists the range of external radiation rates measured by Health.
 Finally, the "Anomalous Data?" column denotes whether any of the Health exposure rates for the current year are anomalous compared to historical results (see Section 2.2.5).
 The exposure rates reported by Health are consistent with historical results, and Health did not encounter anomalous data.